Sky King: Production

 A unique introduction featured the triangular Nabisco logo flying across the screen, accompanied by the sound of the Songbird flying past.
 Nabisco included plastic figures of characters from the show and the Songbird in packages of Wheat Honeys and Rice Honeys breakfast cereals.

 The show's budget was $9,000 per episode.

 The series was set in Arizona, but exteriors were actually filmed in the high desert of California at the Iverson movie ranch in Chatsworth and in the desert outside of Indio, California.
 Interiors were shot at General Service Studios in Hollywood.
 Grant recalled they filmed two episodes per week on a 2 1/2-day shooting schedule.

-The ranch house used for exterior shots of the Flying Crown Ranch is an actual residence in Apple Valley, California, although it has been extensively remodeled since its use as headquarters of the ranch.
+The house used for exterior shots of the Flying Crown Ranch was the home of golfer Lloyd Mangrum in Apple Valley, California.
+It has been extensively remodeled since its use as headquarters of the ranch.
 Other locations were shot in and around Apple Valley and the nearby San Bernardino Mountains, George Air Force Base, and Naval Air Weapons Station China Lake.

 It was expensive for a children's show, but most of the budget went into aircraft, vehicles, fuel, and sets.
 This meant that some standard production methods had to be abandoned, giving the series a more realistic look.
 For instance, in some shots, pilot Bill Fergusson actually did taxi the 310B rather than the more common (but time-consuming and costly) method of simulating movement by towing or dolly shots.
 Plymouth provided several 1951 woodie station wagons for the series.

 The show was filmed and shown during three periods as sponsors changed: 1951–1952 (Derby Foods), 1955–1956 and 1957–1962 (Nabisco, though the copyright notices continued to name Derby Foods).
 It continued in syndication for years afterward, and was a staple on Saturday morning television into the mid-1960s.